 - Magic Meter: It works almost similar to the magic meter from Zelda II.
 An upgrade to halve magic consumption, like how it was in The Legend of Zelda: A Link to the Past is also available.

-- Mook Bouncer: The Windrobes/Wind Wizzrobes.
-Get caught in a tornado to be sent back to the start of the dungeon or cave.
+- Mook Bouncer: The Windrobes/Wind Wizzrobes catch you in a tornado to send you back to the start of the dungeon or cave.

-- New Game+: Sticking with the "official" quest line, there are now third and fourth quests as well as the second.
+- New Game Plus: Sticking with the "official" quest line, there are now third and fourth quests as well as the second.

 - No Fair Cheating: Using cheats and saving in a quest brands that file with a "Used cheats" text below the time in the status screen.

 - No Sidepaths, No Exploration, No Freedom: The "official" third and fourth quests could be seen as this.
 In them, you go through every dungeon.
 Every path leads either to a hidden staircase or a dungeon item, and you get marched through every single room in the dungeon before fighting the boss.

 - Playing with Fire: Din's Fire is available as a mostly-screen circle that burns enemies vulnerable to fire to a crisp.

 - Retraux: Making a quest using the classic tileset.